Hugo-Chia/tp/docs/UserGuide.md

 ## About HubHealth
 HubHealth is a **Clinic Appointment Management System** designed to empower clinic receptionists to efficiently **manage patient information** and **schedule appointments**.
-As a clinic receptionist, you can easily manage patient records (including name, birth date, contact information, etc.), and track past and future appointments with simple keyboard commands.
+As a clinic receptionist, you can easily manage patient records (including name, birth date, contact information, etc.), and track past and upcoming appointments with simple keyboard commands.
 Additionally, the tagging system allows you to tag government-related subsidies (such as CHAS) or insurance information to your patient, simplifying patient management.